8 Best Market Research Methods to Know Your Buyer Better

 Clearly defining your objectives is one of the most critical steps in any successful market research strategy.

-You must know what questions you want answered, whether understanding customer preferences, identifying market gaps or gauging brand sentiment.
+You must know what questions you want answered, whether to understand customer preferences, identify market gaps, or gauge brand sentiment.

-Setting specific goals ensures that all efforts towards carrying out investigations remain relevant and focused at every point.
+Setting specific goals ensures that all efforts to conduct investigations remain relevant and focused at every step.

 Choose The Appropriate Methodology